Is Your Stucco Cracking a Sign of Structural Failure?

 Homeowners often panic at the first sight of a crack in their exterior finish, but from a structural engineering perspective, not all cracks are created equal.
 Many factors influence why these fissures appear, ranging from the age of the material to environmental exposure.

-Structural Concern vs. Cosmetic Issue
+Structural Concern vs. Cometic Issue

 It is important to remember that just because stucco cracking has occurred, it does not mean your house framing has been compromised.
 In many cases, hairline cracks—while aesthetically unpleasing—are typical for older homes, or poor installation and are not a structural concern.